 His collection of over 40 films (13 documentaries/non-fiction and 29 fiction feature films) is held and preserved in the IFI Irish Film Archive.
 To watch more of the Roy Spence Collection click here.

-The video below is published with thanks to the Irish Film Institute (IFI), whom IrishCentral have partnered up with throughout 2019 to bring you a taste of what their remarkable collection entails.
+The video below is published with thanks to the Irish Film Institute (IFI), whom IrishCentral have partnered up with to bring you a taste of what their remarkable collection entails.

 You can find all IrishCentral articles and video from the IFI here.

-IrishCentral has partnered up with the IFI throughout 2019 to bring you a taste of what their remarkable collection entails.
+IrishCentral has partnered up with the IFI to bring you a taste of what their remarkable collection entails.
 You can find all IrishCentral articles and videos from the IFI here.